marcilr/go/README.md

 ========
  example1.go
-   Example of using Go MySQL Driver to create  database handle and execute query against specified table.
+   Example of using Go MySQL Driver to create  database handle and execute query against table.

 example1.go
   Example connection and query to mysql database